dewdotninja/embedded_iot/hws/readme.md

+### Homework Help

-### This subdirectory contains notebooks to help you with the homework assignments
+This subdirectory contains notebooks to help you with the homework assignments